triskeljs/triskeljs.github.io/index.md

 <br/>
 ```

-Is parsed in an Object like that:
+> Is parsed into an Object with following structure:

 ``` js
 [